MC-SG/OriginalSG/README.md

 # SurvivalGames  V3.0.2
-SurvivalGames plugin for PocketMine - ImagicalMine
+SurvivalGames plugin for ImagicalMine - Genysis

 # Test Server!
 **BuildMCPE.eu:19132**
+This server uses an updated version of the plugin which has the grace period

 # Commands: